x-weberSoftware-x/Recipe_Project/README.md

 # Recipe_Project
-A website for storing and viewing recipes
+A website for storing and viewing recipes using vanilla PHP